 The high number of callbacks seems to be due to the fact that if the first call fails shortly after picking up, other people who receive the call all call back.
 As more and more people receive follow-up calls, they too begin calling back.

-Obviously, the whole thing cannot be solved by simply "blocking" the caller.
-Since FaceTime calls work just like normal phone calls, users have to block each number or Apple ID individually.
-There is no option to block multiple numbers at once or even only receive calls from people in your contact list.
-As a result, those affected cannot do much about it at the moment.
+Obviously, the whole thing can't be solved by simply "blocking" the caller.
+Since FaceTime calls work just like regular phone calls, users have to block each number or Apple ID individually.
+There's no option to block multiple numbers at once, or even to only receive calls from people in their contact list.
+As a result, there's not much that affected users can do about it at the moment.
 Of course, users can deactivate FaceTime in the settings.
-But that is not a permanent solution, especially since they would have to do without the service.
-So it remains to be hoped that Apple will add further filters for FaceTime calls in the future with a software update.
+But that's not a permanent solution, especially since they would have to forgo the service.
+So, it remains to be hoped that Apple will add more filters for FaceTime calls with a future software update.
 (Photo by hadrian / Bigstockphoto)